 When the turkey is broken up add one chopped onion and 2-3 cloves of minced garlic.
 (Sorry I snoozed on taking a photo of the chopping of the onion and garlic!)
 Season it up with some pepper, kosher salt, and Italian seasoning.
 Continue to cook over medium-high heat until the meat is cooked and the onions soft.

 Next add low sodium beef broth (or vegetable broth) beef broth gives it a much richer flavor in my opinion so I normally use it unless I just don’t have any on hand.
 Also!
 Add your cans of tomaters (diced and crushed), Worcsetchire sauce (I seriously hate spelling that word so much), dried basil, and dried oregano.
-(Don’t a pinch or two of crushed red pepper)
+(Don’t forget a pinch or two of crushed red pepper)

 Mix her all up!
 (This really comes together quicker than it’ll take ya to read these directions.
 I promise.)
 Bring the mixture to a boil.